 Discount Shopping: The Basics

 For some consumers, discount shopping is little more than clipping coupons at the grocery store or browsing a few websites for price comparisons before making a purchase on the internet.
 But the scope of available options, and even knowing where to start when looking for a purchase discount can be pretty daunting.
-Here are a few ways for you to make the most of your shopping experience so you can save time, money, and your sanity.
+Here are six tips for discount shopping.
+So you can save time, money, and your sanity:

 Some brands have 25-40% off sales almost weekly.
 Unless there’s some item you absolutely have to have, WAIT before you go to the payment page or make an addition to your online shopping cart!